If your long-term goal is to enjoy a comfortable retirement, the 401(k) plan is a great way to get there.

 While most plans do have loan provisions, many don’t allow hardship withdrawals, and some plans require that a person be terminated before accessing their money, even if they are 59 ½ or older.

-However, in these days of COVID-19, the recently enacted Coronavirus Aid, Relief, and Economic Security Act, or CARES Act, has made it easier to get at your money – up to $100,000 in loans or distributions, if the plan allows.
-These withdrawals must be made before the end of 2020.
+Last year, due to COVID-19, the Coronavirus Aid, Relief, and Economic Security Act, or CARES Act, made it easier to get at your money – up to $100,000 in loans or distributions, if the plan allows.
+These withdrawals had to be before the end of 2020.
+If you took a hardship loan in 2020, you can avoid paying the 10 percent penalty on the money, as well as take the option to repay the loan tax-free over the next three years.
+Consider consulting with a tax professional as you prepare your taxes if you’re in this position, since it involves filing amended returns.